-- (1) The president of the Council must act as chair of a general meeting. - (2) Despite subsection (1), the vice president of the Council must act as chair of a general meeting if the president of the Council - (a) does not attend in person or by Electronic Means at the time appointed for holding the general meeting, or - (b) is not willing to act as chair of the general meeting. - (3) Despite subsections (1) and (2), the Council may choose one of their number to chair the general meeting if both the president of the Council and the vice president of the Council - (a) do not attend the general meeting in person or by Electronic Means at its appointed time, or - (b) are not willing to act as chair of the general meeting.
+- (1) The president-Board Chair of the Council must act as chair of a general meeting. - (2) Despite subsection (1), the Board vVice president Chair of the Council must act as chair of a general meeting if the president Board Chair of the Council must act as chair of the Council - (a) does not attend in person or by Electronic Means at the time appointed for holding the general meeting, or - (b) is not willing to act as chair of the general meeting. - (3) Despite subsections (1) and (2), the Board Council-may choose one of their number to chair the general meeting if both the president Board Chair of the Council-and the Board vVice president Chair of the Council - (a) do not attend the general meeting in person or by Electronic Means at its appointed time, or - (b) are not willing to act as chair of the general meeting.